Garmin Training Readiness: What to Do at Every Score (1-100)

 What matters most is not today's single HRV number but where it sits relative to your baseline range.
 An HRV reading within or above your normal range is a positive signal.
 A reading below baseline, especially for multiple consecutive nights, is a strong recovery warning.

-If you want to understand HRV status in depth, including what "balanced," "unbalanced," and "low" actually mean for your training, we cover that in a dedicated article.
+If you want to understand HRV status in depth, including what "balanced," "unbalanced," and "low" actually mean for your training, see our complete HRV status guide.

 Recovery Time (Moderate Influence)